Alan Cook, flute

 Abigail Bracken, oboe

-Bracken has a passion for performing music that innovates classical training and draws people together.
-As a soloist, she performed with the Jacobs School of Music University Orchestra on Reena Esmail’s RE|Member for live and pre-recorded solo oboe, a production that united the orchestra with the school’s audio-visual team in creating the final live performance.
-Bracken’s involvement in community work dates back to performances at the Court House Cultural Center in Stuart, FL, where she volunteered her time for the Sunset Concert Series organized by Dr. Marie Jureit-Beamish.
-Concertgoers were treated to an immersive experience of visual art accompanied by live performances.
+Bracken has a passion for performing music that innovates the tradition of classical training and draws people together.
+As a soloist, she performed with the Jacobs School of Music (JSoM) University Orchestra on Reena Esmail’s RE|Member for live and pre-recorded solo oboe, a production that united the orchestra with the school’s audio-visual team in creating the final live performance.
+She is an avid arranger of pop and Broadway standards for wind quintet, putting a classical twist on recognizable works that are as equally popular in community centers as they are on the concert stage.

 Sophia Bracken, clarinet

-Bracken received her Bachelor of Music and Business of Music Minor from the Peabody Conservatory in 2024 studying with Alexander Fiterstein.
+Bracken received her Bachelor of Music and Business of Music Minor from the Peabody Conservatory in 2024 with Alexander Fiterstein.
 She is pursuing a Master of Music at the University of Michigan in the studio of Chad Burrow and Daniel Gilbert.
 When not making music, she enjoys visiting secondhand bookstores to find new authors and hiking in national parks.

 Jenna Stokes, horn

 Jenna Stokes (she/her) is a freelance horn player and teacher in the Ann Arbor area.
 An avid orchestral musician, Jenna has performed with ensembles such as the Kansas City Symphony, Ann Arbor Symphony, and Portland Symphony Orchestra.
-She is currently pursuing her master’s degree at the University of Michigan where she studies with Professors Adam Unsworth and Bryan Kennedy.
+She graduated with her master’s degree at the University of Michigan in 2025, where she studied with Professors Adam Unsworth and Bryan Kennedy.
 A Kansas City native, her summers are spent balancing time at home with her family and attending festivals such as the Chautauqua Institute, National Symphony Orchestra Summer Music Institute, and a recent residency with the Orchestra of the Americas.
 Jenna received her bachelor’s in 2023 from the New England Conservatory of Music, where she studied with Michael Winter and Richard Sebring.
 During her studies, Jenna has performed in masterclasses for renowned musicians such as Sarah Willis, Andrew Bain, Rachel Childers, and Abel Pereira.
 In her free time, Jenna enjoys reading, trying new flavors of tea, and playing the occasional video game.

 David Michael, bassoon